-Worcester State University and Massachusetts College of Pharmacy and Health Sciences University (MCPHSU) have a formal affiliation agreement that admits a limited number of students into an articulated program that begins with 83 credits at WSU in the Public Health/Pre-Nursing program and ends with the accelerated Bachelor of Nursing program on the MCPHSU Worcester or Manchester (NH) campus.
-At the end of the appropriate forty credits at MCPHSU, the student transfers those credits back to Worcester State University and earns a Bachelor of Science in Public Health.
-The student then completes the additional appropriate number of credits at MCPHSU to earn the B.S. in Nursing at MCPHSU.
-Students should see the advisor assigned to the program.
+The Public Health - Pre-Nursing Program is a dual-degree based on a formal affiliation agreement that admits a limited number of students into an articulated program that begins with 83 credis at WSU in the Public Healh/Pre-Nursing program and ends with the accelerated Bachelor of Nursing program on the Massachusetts College of Pharmacy and Health Science University ("MCPHSU") Worcester or Manchester, NH campus.
+At the end of the appropriate 40 credits (of the 63 required) at MCPHSU, the student transfers those credits back to WSU, and earns a Bachelor of Science in Public Health.
+The student then completes the additional number of appropriate credits (23) at MCPHSU to earn the B.S. in Nursing.
+Students should see the advisor in the Health Sciences department assigned to the program.